cool-dev-code/NyanRPC/README.md

 # NyanRPC
 Mini Discord RPC Client (using Electron and Node.js + 7z SFX [exe file])

+You can use the installation file (v1.3.0 or later)
 - Latest Release: [Here](https://github.com/aiko-chan-ai/NyanRPC/releases)

 ## Change log